illumio/illumio.core/docs/KUBELINK_ROLE.md

 ### Requirements

-This module requires Python 3.6+ and the `illumio` python package.
+This module requires Python 3.6+ and the `illumio` python package installed on the Ansible host.

 You must have an existing container repository containing the Kubelink Docker image.
 See the [Kubelink documentation](https://docs.illumio.com/core/21.5/Content/Guides/kubernetes-and-openshift/deployment/deploy-kubelink-in-your-cluster.htm?Highlight=kubelink) for details.